- Court Cases

-Thomas A. Saenz, a nationally recognized civil rights attorney, returns to MALDEF as President and General Counsel.
+In 2009, Thomas A. Saenz returned to MALDEF as President and General Counsel.
+He leads MALDEF’s national efforts to promote the civil rights of all Latinos living in the United States.
 Previously, as Counsel to Los Angeles Mayor Antonio Villaraigosa, Saenz served on the four-person executive team to the mayor, where he provided legal and policy advice on major initiatives.
-During his four-year tenure with the City of Los Angeles, Saenz helped to lead the legislative effort to change the governance of Los Angeles Unified School District (LAUSD), the effect of which has been to take the City a step closer to securing a quality education for all students in Los Angeles.
-Saenz also served as the lead liaison on labor negotiations, with a goal of addressing serious financial challenges in partnership with the City’s workers.
+During his four-year tenure with the Mayor’s Office, Saenz helped to lead the legislative effort to change the governance of Los Angeles Unified School District (LAUSD), and served for two years as lead liaison on labor negotiations, with a goal of addressing serious financial challenges in partnership with the City’s workers.

-Previously, Saenz conducted civil rights litigation at MALDEF for 12 years.
-During that time, he was a leader in the successful challenge to California’s unconstitutional Proposition 187, and he led numerous civil rights cases in the areas of immigrants’ rights, education, employment, and voting rights.
+Saenz previously practiced civil rights litigation at MALDEF for 12 years, including four years as Vice President of Litigation.
+He was MALDEF’s lead counsel in the successful challenge to California’s anti-immigrant Proposition 187, and he led numerous civil rights cases in the areas of immigrants’ rights, education, employment, and voting rights.
 Saenz achieved several victories against ordinances unlawfully restricting the rights of day laborers, served as lead counsel in the 2001 challenge to California’s congressional redistricting, and initiated the employment discrimination lawsuit resulting in a $50 million settlement with Abercrombie and Fitch.
-He served as MALDEF’s lead counsel in two court challenges to Proposition 227, a California English-only education initiative.
-Saenz was also the lead drafter of the Amicus brief on behalf of Latino organizations supporting affirmative action in the Supreme Court case, Grutter v.
+He also served as MALDEF’s lead counsel in two court challenges to Proposition 227, a California English-only education initiative.
+Saenz was also the lead drafter of the amicus brief on behalf of Latino organizations supporting affirmative action in the U.S. Supreme Court case of Grutter v.
 Bollinger.
+More recently, in 2016, Saenz argued before the Supreme Court in United States v.
+Texas, representing intervenors defending Obama Administration deferred action initiatives.

 Saenz was born and raised in southern California.
 He graduated summa cum laude from Yale University, and he received his law degree from Yale Law School.
-Saenz served as a law clerk to the Honorable Harry L. Hupp of the U.S. District Court for the Central District of California and to the Honorable Stephen Reinhardt of the U.S. Court of Appeals for the Ninth Circuit.
-For eight years, Saenz taught Civil Rights Litigation as an adjunct lecturer at the University of Southern California (USC) Law School.
-His board service includes the Alliance for Justice (AFJ), Los Angeles County Board of Education, Alliance for Children’s Rights, ENCOMPASS and the Impact Fund.
+Saenz served as a law clerk to the Honorable Harry L. Hupp of the U.S. District Court for the Central District of California and to the Honorable Stephen Reinhardt of the U.S. Court of Appeals for the Ninth Circuit before initially joining MALDEF in 1993.